vijaykumawat897/react-custom-sidebar/README.md

 React Custom Sidebar is a fully customizable sidebar component for React.
 - Can be used a docked or over content.
-- Docked version has open and close state where you can easly customise width for both states.
+- Docked version has open and close state.
 - Fully customizabe light and dark theme option.
 - User profile section.
 - Dedicated logout button
 - Auto adjusted on mobile devices to 'Over content' mode
+- Custom styles supported

 ### Screenshots